Pretham 2: Production

-After the 2018 film Njan Marykutty, Jayasurya and Ranjith Sankar joined together again, for making a sequel to their 2016 comedy horror film Pretham.
+After the 2018 film Njan Marykutty, Jayasurya and Ranjith Sankar joined again, for making a sequel to their 2016 comedy horror film Pretham.
 Pretham 2 marks their sixth collaboration and third consecutive collaboration.

 Release

 The film had its theatrical release on 21 December 2018.
 It was released in the United Arab Emirates on 27 December 2018.

 Critical response

-The Times of India rated 3.5 out of 5 stars.
-The New Indian Express rated 3 out of 5 stars and said "Jayasurya and a few cool ideas make this a watchable flick".
-Sify gave 3.5 out of 5 stars and described it as "a rehash of the earlier formula".
+The Times of India rated the film 3.5 out of 5 stars.
+The New Indian Express rated it 3 out of 5 stars and said, "Jayasurya and a few cool ideas make this a watchable flick".
+Sify gave the movie 3.5 out of 5 stars and described it as "a rehash of the earlier formula".